About the Zip Code Project

 What is the Zip Code Project?

-Mission: We mobilize the power of community collaboration and best practices to help navigate the complex education system for the most at-risk youth in the State.
+Mission: To mobilize the power of community collaboration and best practices to help navigate the complex education system for the most at-risk youth in the State.

-The Zip Code Project is developing Community Groups of Action in each target zip code to help these youth find educational or workforce opportunities and resources, provide referrals to important services, and secure grant funding.
-The Zip Code Project aims to help lead Arizona in the mission to overcome and end youth disconnection; one young person at a time.
+A major function of The Zip Code Project is to develop Community Action Groups in each target zip code.
+Promotion of the Action Groups and the provision of a platform for them to meet, collaborate and disseminate information, benefits the community in its effort to assist disconnected youth.
+Support of these youth with educational or workforce opportunities, referrals to resources and services, and assistance securing grant funding are also provided.
+The Zip Code Project seeks to help lead Arizona in overcoming and ending youth disconnection; one young person at a time.

 “Imagine if all our students, no matter their background or no matter their zip code, had the supports and services they needed in their local school to be successful…I am done saying imagine if; I am here to say, let’s get to work.” ~Superintendent Kathy Hoffman, Inauguration Address, January 7, 2019